rustdesk/rustdesk/docs/CONTRIBUTING-PL.md

-# Współtworzenie RustDesk
+# Współtworzenie StarDesk

-RustDesk z zadowoleniem przyjmuje wkład od każdego.
+StarDesk z zadowoleniem przyjmuje wkład od każdego.
 Oto wytyczne, jeśli chcesz nam pomóc:

 ## Współtwórcy

-Contributions to RustDesk or its dependencies should be made in the form of GitHub pull requests.
+Contributions to StarDesk or its dependencies should be made in the form of GitHub pull requests.
 Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.
 All contributions should